ryupold/vode/README.md

 app(appNode, s, s => AppView(s));
 // after calling app(), the state object is bound to the appNode

-// update state directly as it is a singleton (silent patch) s.title = 'Hello World';
+// update state directly as it is a singleton (silent patch, no render) s.title = 'Hello World';

 // render patch